 Three years ago, despite treatment with the anti-viral drug AZT, Tom came down with his first major AIDS-related infection.
 His skin is now covered with KS.
 Because of an intestinal infection that doesn’t enable him to digest food, an intravenous drip is connected to his heart and feeds him fourteen hours a day.
 His immune system is so weak that the plastic line keeps getting infected, so he has to go into the hospital from time to time to have it replaced.
-His lover of the past five years, Steve, the fourth tux, is HIV-negative, and is preparing for a newon his own.
+His lover of the past five years, Steve, the fourth tux, is HIV-negative, and is preparing for a new life on his own.
 Five in their close circle of friends have died in the past month alone.

-It is a commonplace that AIDS has united the"community" in newfound fraternity.
+It is a commonplace that AIDS has united the gay “community” in newfound fraternity.
 But this is at best a half-truth.
 There are, of course, countless stories of reconciliation and courage in the face of the virus.
 Nothing here is meant to slight the truth of those experiences.
-But AIDS has also unmistakably widened the rifts among men.
+But AIDS has also unmistakably widened the rifts among gay men.
 There are those with the virus, and those who are free of it.
 There are those who know many who have died, and those who do not.
 There are those who are dying and those who are not.
-In this crucible of solidarity, the divisions already in society are being cruelly exposed.
-Socially, racially, politically, AIDS is quietly tearing the world apart.
+In this crucible of solidarity, the divisions already in gay society are being cruelly exposed.
+Socially, racially, politically, AIDS is quietly tearing the gay world apart.

 Phil Zwickler is a fiery, stocky, fast-talking former filmmaker who has AIDS.
 He now runs a newsletter for people with AIDS and recently made a gripping short film called Fear of Disclosure, about relationships between people who test positive for HIV and people who test negative.
 I met him in his small, ramshackle office in downtown Manhattan.
 His lover, Jimmy, died a few years ago.
 Zwickler was barred from the funeral by Jimmy’s family, and lived with the fear that he would die too and the guilt that he may actually have infected a man he loved.
 All this I learned within minutes, a function of the candor many people with AIDS display.
 After a few minutes of questioning, Zwickler’s candor grew.
 “I’m angry at you,” he said.
 “I know you won’t have sex with me, not because of what I look like, not because of who I am, but because of a virus in my blood.”

 The points of contact generate friction, of which Zwickler’s passion is a sign.
-The divide between healthy HIV-positive men and healthy HIV-negative men has not yet been broached in the mainstreampress.
-But it’s evident in the personal columns: "HIV+ seeks same"; "Fun bright, passionate GWM, 41, 5’8", 148, HIV-, wants to meet similar quality men"; "GWM, 40, 6’ 200lbs, looking to meet younger GWM 20-29 for a lasting monogamous relationship.
-Disease-free as I am."
-This subtle, pervasive segregation among men is a growing feature of .
+The divide between healthy HIV-positive men and healthy HIV-negative men has not yet been broached in the mainstream gay press.
+But it’s evident in the personal columns: “HIV+ seeks same”; “Fun bright, passionate GWM, 41, 5’8”, 148, HIV-, wants to meet similar quality men”; “GWM, 40, 6’ 200lbs, looking to meet younger GWM 20-29 for a lasting monogamous relationship.
+Disease-free as I am.”
+This subtle, pervasive segregation among gay men is a growing feature of gay life.
 It has its roots in fear, although, paradoxically, not so much the fear of actually contracting HIV anymore.
 It’s quite clear now that the virus is extremely hard to catch.
-Most men assume that kissing, oral sex, and anal sex with a condom are permissibly safe activities.
+Most gay men assume that kissing, oral sex, and anal sex with a condom are permissibly safe activities.
 So the phobia of sex with someone who is HIV-positive has an element of the irrational about it, as far as medical risk is concerned.
-"Fear" merges with stigmatization of the sick.
-"They’re the biggest hypocrites in the world," a positive man told me of wary negatives.
-"They hide behind this knowledge of safe sex and go to bed with anybody.
-But as soon as they find out you’re positive, they drop you like a stone."
+“Fear” merges with stigmatization of the sick.
+“They’re the biggest hypocrites in the world,” a positive man told me of wary negatives.
+“They hide behind this knowledge of safe sex and go to bed with anybody.
+But as soon as they find out you’re positive, they drop you like a stone.”

 There is also simply the gulf of experience between those with the virus and those free of it.
-Coming to terms with being HIV-positive is, for many, a transforming experience, and it becomes difficult to form relationships with people whoseare untouched.
+Coming to terms with being HIV-positive is, for many, a transforming experience, and it becomes difficult to form relationships with people whose lives are untouched.
 “Ultimately,” an HIV-negative who’d had a failed relationship with an HIV-positive told me, “that person is having an experience you’re not having, and you’ll never know him, however hard you try.”
 Another HIV-positive with an HIV-negative lover spoke of the broader difference in attitudes the virus generated.
 Daily, petty squabbles, which obsessed his lover, seemed irrelevant to him: “I once screamed at my boyfriend, `There are times when I wish you were positive, because none of these things would mean anything to you at all.’”

 This dynamic of mistrust, fear, and stigmatization has further complications.
-One man whose lover became ill with AIDS told me he found it hard to take the HIV-test, not just because of his own fear of, but because of the barriers it might have erected between them.
+One man whose lover became ill with AIDS told me he found it hard to take the HIV-test, not just because of his own fear of death, but because of the barriers it might have erected between them.
 He waited until his lover died, and discovered that he was negative.
 With that, he also saw the real reason for his earlier avoidance: “At the back of my mind, I guess I was afraid that I might have given it to him.
-That I might have killed him."
+That I might have killed him.”

 The danger of mutual transmission is a constant source of friction, and there is no escape from it.
 Even an HIV-positive man can be made sicker by re-infection with the virus, whether from his own lover or from someone else.
 The result is a curious turn of fate.
 Far from bringing couples closer together or encouraging monogamy, AIDS has actually pushed people apart.
 It has made intimacy harder, trust less tangible, selfishness more acceptable.
 It may not be what some have called “sexual apartheid,” but it does amount to a kind of sexual and emotional zoning, an invisible wall between men who are themselves walled off from an outside world.

 These tensions inevitably lead to a raising up of the drawbridge of emotional commitment, to a retreat in the face of fear.
 In some ways safe sex is the apotheosis of this self-isolation.
-Safe sex can be the outcome of ain which certain risks—of love, commitment, selflessness—are less likely to be taken.
-It’s revealing that, according to safe sex counselors at Men’s Health Crisis (GMHC), the premier AIDS-care organization in New York, the most common “relapsers” from safe sex are not promiscuous, anonymous experimenters, but couples in long-standing, healthy, monogamous relationships.
-By protecting themselves against the virus, men also find themselves protected against intimacy.
+Safe sex can be the outcome of a life in which certain risks—of love, commitment, selflessness—are less likely to be taken.
+It’s revealing that, according to safe sex counselors at Gay Men’s Health Crisis (GMHC), the premier AIDS-care organization in New York, the most common “relapsers” from safe sex are not promiscuous, anonymous experimenters, but couples in long-standing, healthy, monogamous relationships.
+By protecting themselves against the virus, gay men also find themselves protected against intimacy.

 This has led not to an abandonment of sex, but to a revival of it.
 As sex has become not merely physically but emotionally safer, it’s become more popular.
 The back rooms, bath houses, and compulsive anonymous sex of a decade or so ago may have gone.
 But so too has the terrified celibacy of the first stage of the epidemic.
 “Sex is completely glorified and accepted.
-A ‘70s culture has come back,” a youngjournalist told me.
+A ‘70s culture has come back,” a young gay journalist told me.

 The club scene has also experienced a revival.
 Two of the more popular New York bars these days are The Men’s Room and Sod-O-Mee.
 The former is a pounding cavern, with sixty-foot ceilings, slides of nude men on the walls, and go-go boys, steroid-pumped to bursting, gyrating on boxes amid hundreds of mainly shirtless men.
 The latter looks like any small dance club, with one difference.
 Above the dance floor there’s a giant video screen showing pornography as the somewhat conventional crowd below bops to Madonna.
 All along the bar, video screens show the same genital images.
 Go-go boys in cellophane jockstraps sway in front of them.
 It’s a symbol of a new sexuality: sensual, garish, safe, for the first time a full reflection of the phrase “mutual masturbation,” in which emotions, as well as bodily fluids, are kept carefully apart.